Formatli

 Questions?
 Contact facilities at ext.
 4200.

 This is the simplest memo format sample: a clear subject, one short context paragraph, one action paragraph, and a contact line.
 Most day-to-day memos should look like this.
-If your memo is longer than this and it doesn’t involve a policy change or a detailed report, you’re probably overwriting it.

 Common Mistakes#

 Burying the point.
 The number one memo mistake.
 If your reader has to get through two paragraphs of background before they learn why they’re reading, your structure is backwards.
-Lead with the conclusion, then provide the supporting details.
+Lead with the conclusion, then provide supporting details.

 Vague subject lines.
 “Important Update” is not a subject line.
 “New PTO Policy Starting July 1” is.
 The subject line should let someone file the memo correctly without reading the body.

 Forgetting the action item.
 Every memo should end with a clear next step, even if that step is “no action required.”
-Readers should never finish a memo wondering “So what am I supposed to do with this?”

 Free Memo Template Download#